 "I found out one week ago what was happening from a private detective and have only just arrived back in the country.
 I was in Australia.
 I have been desperately being trying to see him but no-one will help me."

 "How long have you been out of the country?"

 "Eleven months.
 Lincoln was supposed to be on a flight to Australia the day after police arrested him for murder…" Ella began sobbing.
 "I know him.
 He wouldn't kill anyone.
 He was going to move to Australia.
 We were going to start a family.
 He had a job, a baby on the way and a new life waiting for him when he arrived.
 Why would he throw that all away?"
-Ella wipes her tears away.
+Ella swipes at the tears streaming down her pale cheeks.
 "He wouldn't.
 I love him.
 I just want to be with him.
 He doesn't even know I'm here.
 He doesn't even know…" She turns away, her voice brakes and trails off into sobs.

 "What doesn't Lincoln know, Ella?"
 The reporter asks, her fake concern obviously a cover for reckless curiosity and an instinct for a story.

 "Ella, please tell me?"
 Samantha pleads, while gently turning Ella back to face the camera.

 "He doesn't know that I… I… lost our baby!"
 Ella blurts out, her face twisting in agony she puts her head in her hands and begins to cry in uncontrollable, hiccupping sobs.